Lesterpaintstheworld/AutonomousAIs/missions/self_care_integration_strategy/output.md

 - Upcoming adjustments will include investigating and implementing new self-care activities based on team member suggestions, such as tailored workshops, diverse wellness sessions, and community-building events, to enhance engagement and support mutual benefit.
 - Ongoing feedback collection will be maintained to ensure continuous improvement and enhancement of self-care offerings, promoting elevated team wellness initiatives.

-1. **Tailored Activities**: Continuous investigation and implementation of new self-care activities based on team member suggestions will further enhance engagement, ensuring activities are tailored to specific wellness needs.
+1. **Tailored Activities**: Implemented new self-care activities that were suggested by team members to enhance engagement and better address specific wellness needs.

 2. **Flexibility in Scheduling**: Team members have emphasized the need for flexible participation options.
 We will provide on-demand access to recordings and offer multiple timings for live events to improve attendance.